31 March incident: Rebellion suppressed

 Early on the morning of 24 April the Action Army began to occupy Istanbul, with the operation directed by Ali Pasha Kolonja.
-There was little meaningful resistance, with the exception of Tașkışla and Taksim barracks; by four o'clock of the afternoon the remaining rebels surrendered.
+There was little meaningful resistance, with the exception of Taşkışla and Taksim barracks; by four o'clock of the afternoon the remaining rebels surrendered.

 There was fierce street fighting in the European quarter where the guard houses were held by the First Army Corps.
-There was heavy fire from troops in the Tashkishla barracks against the advancing troops.
+There was heavy fire from troops in the Taşkışla barracks against the advancing troops.
 The barracks had to be shelled and almost destroyed by the artillery located on the heights above the barracks before the garrison surrendered after several hours fighting and heavy losses.
 Equally desperate was the defence of the Taksim barracks.
 The attack on the Taksim barracks was led by Enver Bey.
 After a short battle they gained control of the palace on 27 April.

 Under martial law and following the defeat of the rebellion two courts martial sentenced and executed the majority of the rebels which included Dervish Vahdeti.
 Albanians involved in the counterrevolutionary movement were executed such as Halil Bey from Krajë which caused indignation among conservative Muslims of Shkodër.
 Some Liberal (Ahrar) political leaders were arrested and British pressure resulted in their freedom.
 A government investigation later cleared Qemali of any wrongdoing.
 Sultan Abdul Hamid was deserted by most of his advisors.
 The parliament discussed the question as to whether he would be permitted to remain on the throne or be deposed or even be executed.
 Putting the Sultan to death was considered unwise as such a step might rouse a fanatical response and plunge the Empire into civil war.
-On the other hand, there were those who felt that after all that had happened it was impossible that the Parliament could ever again work with the Sultan.
+On the other hand, there were those who felt that after all that had happened it was impossible that the parliament could ever again work with the Sultan.